Civ 6 Diplomatic Victory

 Below, ★ means the benefits are a must-have while ★★ means it leads directly to DVP.

-- ★ Political Philosophy (Classical, Meet 3 city-states).
-Level 1 governments, Charismatic Leader policy, and Apadana.
+- ★ Political Philosophy (Classical, Meet 3 city-states): Tier 1 governments, Charismatic Leader policy, and Apadana.
 Built adjacent to capital.
 Grants 2 envoys each time a wonder is built in the capital.

-- ★★ Theology (Classical, Found a religion): Mahabodhi Temple (+2 DVP).
+- ★★ Theology (Classical, Found a religion): Temple and Mahabodhi Temple (+2 DVP).
 Built on forest adjacent to a Holy Site with a Temple.
 Must have founded a religion.
 See below.

 - Divine Right (Medieval, 2 temples): Monarchy government (best early Influence) and Gothic Architecture policy.

-- Guilds (Medieval, 2 markets): Craftsmen and Traveling Merchant policies.
+- Guilds (Medieval, 2 markets): Craftsmen (and optionally Traveling Merchants) policies.

 - ★ Diplomatic Service (Renaissance, An alliance): Spies, Chancery building, and Machiavellianism policy.